pstiasny/VITABS/doc/index.md

 --------
 You need to have PyPortMidi installed on your system for playback to work.

+By default, VITABS will connect to the first available MIDI port.
+If you wish to use a different output port, the command `:midiouts` will list available outputs with their indices.
+Use the following command to use the preferred
+port:

+    :midiout [port index]

 Currently `E` plays the whole track and `e` plays from the current cursor position to the end of the track.